RoyMk/WinManUtil/README.md

 ## Usage

-1. Open PowerShell or Command Prompt **as Administrator**.
-2. Run the script:
+1. Open the dist folder containing the .exe